John Fleming (American politician): Work on religion in the military

-Beginning about 2005, critics claimed that Christians in the military caught proselytizing should be court-martialed.
-Subsequently, military members came forward claiming they were being punished by their military superiors for what they viewed as reasonable religious expression, a violation of the First Amendment.
 In June 2013, Fleming sponsored an amendment to the 2014 National Defense Authorization Act requiring the military "to accommodate, except in cases of military necessity, actions and speech, reflecting the conscience, moral principles, or religious beliefs of the member."
 The amendment drew objections from the White House, with a spokesman saying that commanders need discretion to, "address potentially problematic speech and actions within their units" and that the measure would "have a significant adverse effect on good order, discipline, morale and mission accomplishment."
 The amendment passed with a bipartisan vote by the House Armed Services Committee.
 A similar measure passed the Senate and compromise language was adopted into the final NDAA signed into law.

-During 2013, attempts were made by an atheist to join the military as a chaplain.
-In July 2013, the U.S. House passed a measure, sponsored by Fleming, that bars the Defense Department from appointing atheist chaplains.
+In 2013, after the Navy rejected an atheist's request to join the Navy as a chaplain, the U.S. House passed a measure, sponsored by Fleming, that bars the Defense Department from appointing atheist chaplains.
 Fleming said, "The notion of an atheist chaplain is nonsensical; it's an oxymoron."
 Democratic Congressman Rob Andrews of New Jersey said that it was "wrong" to tell an irreligious service member that they "must go to a mental health professional in order to receive counseling, rather than someone who comes from their philosophical faith or tradition."
 Fleming ended the debate by saying, "an atheist chaplain is the last person in the world that a dying soldier should meet with when they need that last moment of counseling in their life."
 The amendment passed into the 2014 House DOD appropriations bill For his work on religious freedom and material support of the military chaplaincy during his tenure on the House Armed Services Committee, Fleming was given the first ever Torchbearer for Religious Freedom award in 2014, by the Chaplain Alliance for Religious Liberty.

 Israel

-Fleming, while in Congress, was a strong supporter of Israel.
-Like most members of Congress during their freshman term, he visited Israel courtesy of the American Israel Education Foundation, a non-profit affiliate of the AIPAC.
-However, he returned to Israel in November 2011 with a small group of Congressmen as a member of the Congressional Israel Allies Caucus, meeting with high level Israeli leaders and learning more about important issues impacting Israel and the Jewish people courtesy of the US Israel Educational Foundation.

-Long Range Strike Caucus

-In 2009 Fleming co-chaired this bipartisan congressional caucus to "sustain both the land- and sea-based long range strike capabilities."

-Addiction, Treatment and Recovery Caucus

-Fleming, based on his training, experience and interest, was the Republican co-chair of this bipartisan congressional caucus that promotes addiction treatment and prevention.
+Fleming, while in Congress, was a strong supporter of Israel, which he twice visited during his term in Congress.